mrbenrice/odin-recipes/README.md

 Update: I've submitted the first part of the assignment - I will clea up the index.html file when I'm performing the CSS part of the assignment.
 I have very quickly picked up the html language and have thoroughly enjoyed this part of the assignment.

+Update 2: Now finished the CSS part of the assignment!
+I've really enjoyed this and it feels a very natural process.
+This has me sucked in to front end devlopment!

 All recipes have been adapted from BBC good foods, with my own twist.